genomecrafter/EduAssessML/README.md

 ## Documentation

 * UML diagrams for the system architecture and flow are available in the `Documentation/` folder.
+* Design documentation, SRS, testing documentation and User manual are available in `Documentation/Final/` folder.

 ---
 ## Acknowledgements